lazio579/auxiliary/README.md

         ./intercept

-    b) on the source host (root privilege is required): sudo ./tcpcopy -x localServerPort-targetServerIP:targetServerPort
+    b) on the source host (root privilege is required):
+       ./tcpcopy -x localServerPort-targetServerIP:targetServerPort

 ###Advanced usage guide:
 	Assume TCPCopy with "./configure --enable-advanced --enable-pcap" is configured on the online server and the assistant server.

 	Run:
 	a) On the target test server which runs test server applications (root privilege is required):